Lilla-Kavecsanszki/On-The-Sunny-Side/README.md

 The customer goals of this website are:
-- Searching for high quality, bespoke tours in sunny countried during winter times
+- Searching for high quality, bespoke tours in sunny countries during winter times
 - Easy to edit and\or add any specific stops, excursions to their package (with the Wishlist text box on the Enquiry form)
 - Personalised prices based on personal needs and budgets.